johnkmzhou/cordova-create-react-app/README.md

 `yarn run build`

-The rest of these instructions have files and changes that are not in the current repo due to the nature of the dependencies that have to be brought down.
+The rest of these instructions have files and changes that are not in the current repository due to the nature of the dependencies that have to be brought down.
+Also I didn't want to tie the tutorial down with specific versions of Android and iOS.

 To target platforms:

 `cordova platform add ios`

 `cordova platform add android`

 You need to install SDKs for each platform that you wish to target.
 Read this to check what requirements need to be satisfied: https://cordova.apache.org/docs/en/latest/guide/cli/index.html#install-pre-requisites-for-building